 2. Imitate the competition

-With that caveat– the easiest way to outrank a competitor is to see what they’re doing right and do it better.
-So who are your main competitors?
+Who are your main competitors?
 What kinds of content do they post on their website?
 What social media are they on, and how often do they post?
 How many reviews do they have, and how highly do customers rank them on average?

-When you find answers for these questions, you might find that you need to add more content, get (and respond to!) more customer reviews, improve your photo content, or better learn where your customers are searching for your services online.
+When you find answers for these questions, you might find that you need to add more content, get (and respond to!) more customer reviews, improve your content, or better learn where your customers are searching for your services online.

 4. Optimize for the user

 Your content shouldn’t sound as if it’s optimized for robots.
 Don’t be tempted to stuff your keywords into every sentence or paragraph.
 Yes, you need to use important keywords in your content (see #5 below), but that will come naturally when you research how customers are talking about your products/services online.
 Your content should be primarily be aimed at benefiting the real human beings who read it.

 One way you can do this is by thinking about the commonly asked questions that people have about your services or products.
 What is the problem that they are typically having when they begin to search for your services or products?
 Your website should describe that situation and reassure them that you understand it, and have a solution!